 Are you trying to decide between redwood vs cedar?
-People often ask us about our choice of wood for our woodworking projects.
-For this one, we chose not to pick a favorite.
-Both cedar and redwood are widely used for woodworking.
-Both are also considered “cedar” when they are being used in the lumber industry.
-But, where redwood gets its name, cedar gets its name.
+We are often asked which wood we choose for our woodworking projects.
+For this project, we did not choose a favorite.
+Both cedar and redwood are commonly used for woodworking, and both are referred to as “cedar” in the lumber industry.
+But where redwood has its name, cedar has its name.
 And where cedar is found, redwood is rarely seen.

 Redwood vs Cedar: Appearance

 Both Redwood and Cedar make beautiful products and are stainable.
-The difference lies in colors, and that results in the user choosing one product over the other.
-When you combine red cedar wood with a different color, you get a yellowish color.
+The difference lies in colors, resulting in the user choosing one product over the other.
+You get a yellowish color when you combine red cedar wood with a different color.

 Redwood produces a red color.
-When it comes to staining and tinting both products, wood cedar is budget-friendly and creates a lighter natural color.
+Regarding staining and tinting both products, wood cedar is budget-friendly and creates a lighter natural color.
 More time without maintaining both products results in a silver-gray color on the materials.

 Different projects and budgets attract grains.
 You have any grain regardless of the material.
-Redwood comes with fewer knots due to the old trees it is harvested from.
-That is why it comes in clear wood grades.
+Redwood comes with fewer knots due to the old trees it is harvested from, which is why it comes in transparent wood grades.

+Cedar has aesthetics that make it beautiful.
 It is smoother than cedarwood.
-Cedar has aesthetics that make it beautiful.
-The straight grain pattern and a pleasing scent make it attractive.
-These qualities make it resistant to moisture and microorganisms.
+The straight grain pattern and pleasing scent make it attractive, making it resistant to moisture and microorganisms.

 The materials are for structural and decorative building projects on fencing and outdoor structures such as patios.
-Hardness determines the life of your wood material.
-Redwood is harder than cedar material, and it consists of naturally occurring chemicals.
+Hardness determines the life of your wood material, and redwood is harder than cedar material and consists of naturally occurring chemicals.

 Less maintenance is on the material.
 Although wood cedar does not succumb to molds and rot, it tends to lose its brown color with time.
 Since you cannot treat cedarwood, the forces of nature such as wind and rain take away the natural color gradually.
 To avoid graying, apply a stain every year.

 Proper maintenance does not preserve the natural tone of the wood.
-Cedar is easy to cut and shape.
-It comes with workability qualities.
+Cedar is easy to cut and shape, and it comes with workability qualities.
 That is why it has input in boatbuilding, decking, and musical instruments.

 Western red-wood cedar is easy to work with.
-They are not selective when it comes to the size of machines.
-They even work on tangled spaces.
+They are not selective when it comes to the size of machines, and they even work on tangled spaces.
 Its soft texture makes beautiful structures.